coleifer/huey/docs/guide.rst

 cover the most common usage of the library.
 Detailed documentation can be found in the :ref:`API documentation <api>`.

-Here is a simple example of a task that accepts two numbers and returns their
-sum:
+Example :py:meth:`~Huey.task` that adds two numbers:

 .. code-block:: python